blog image

 Trade spend optimization goes hand in hand with a strategic approach to sustainable growth.
 But there are still challenges and traps that can swallow up the unwary.

 One of the biggest dangers is overinvesting in promotions.
-When a 25 percent price reduction has apparently delivered increases volumes, there’s a temptation to repeat it more often.
+When a 25 percent price reduction has apparently delivered increases in volumes, there’s a temptation to repeat it more often.
 Or a sales specialist might even propose to increase the discount rate to 50 percent.
 If the focus is on volumes, this could make sense.
 In the short term at least.
 But it could eat away at baseline profits over time.

 A sales team might pat themselves on the back each quarter if a promotion succeeds.
-But what are those efforts saying about the long-term trajectory of a product line, or a partner, or an entire channel?
+But what are those efforts saying about the long-term trajectory of a product line, or a partner, or even an entire channel?
 Are they contributing to the company’s success for the future?
 And are they demonstrating to the retailers that they understand their challenges?

-Truly trade spend optimization requires a holistic view of trade activities, and of the company as a whole.
+True trade spend optimization requires a holistic view of trade activities, and of the company as a whole.
 And that requires the right tools.

 What tools then will allow you to begin your trade spend optimization, and move to a total contribution analysis model that delivers predictable and sustainable revenue growth?